 Click here for an overview of College-Wide Degree Requirements.

 Review your Academic Requirements Report to see which requirements you’ve already completed.
-(You’ll find this report in your Student Center in Virtual Bryn Mawr, on the left hand side in the Academics section, in the drop-down menu under “other academics.”)
+(You’ll find this report in your Student Center in BIONIC, on the left hand side in the Academics section, in the drop-down menu under “other academics.”)

 To figure out what courses you might take to finish off your college-wide requirements, you might ask yourself the following questions: